awaldow/openapi-to-terraform/README.md

 APIM Policies:
 * By default, no policies will be added to Operations/APIs
-* If you wish to have policies added to the generated definitions, provide a directory structure containing the policies to -p:
+* If you wish to have policies added to the generated definitions, provide a directory structure containing the policies for a specific version to -p:
     ```
     {policiesRootFolder}
     |